-Professional therapy for individuals, couples, and families.
-Services may address concerns of conduct, identity, mood, anxiety, affect, impulse control, addictive, or other behavioral concerns; other mental or emotional conditions; and adjustments to transitions in the family life cycle.
+The purpose of the Heartland Family Service professional Mental Health Counseling services are to improve the psychological, emotional, and social functioning of individuals and families through an integrated and comprehensive system of professional therapeutic services.
+Professional counseling helps individuals and families change by achieving behavioral, emotional, and/or attitudinal changes in the client, family, and/or social environment.
+Services may address concerns of conduct, identity, mood, anxiety, affect, impulse control, addictive, or other behavioral concerns; other mental or emotional conditions; and adjustments to the expected or unexpected transitions in the family life cycle.

 This course meets the requirements for a 12-hour Driving Under the Influence (DUI/OWI) course required by the Iowa Code 32IJ.17 (2a) and 32IJ2 (2a4).
 This course is IOWA DOT approved and is appropriate for court referrals for OWI/DUI offenders.

 Heartland Family Service will notify the Iowa Department of Transportation or Education for each student that successfully completes the Prime for Life – OWI/DUI Course.

 * Begin the program on the assigned date Attend Friday (4-8 p.m.) and Saturday (8:30 a.m.-5:30 p.m.) classes

 * Participate in class discussion and complete all in-class activities

 * Social, emotional, financial, and spiritual impacts

 * Progression to addiction

 * Recovery process